J1406+0102: Dust Obscured Galaxy Hiding Super Eddington Accretion System with Bright Radio Emission: Discussion

 The radio luminosity of J1406 corresponds to the jet power of $L_\mathrm{jet}\sim 10^{44}$~erg~s$^{-1}$~\citep{cav10}, which is $\sim$~1\% of the radiation energy, $L_\mathrm{jet}/L_\mathrm{AGN,bol}\sim 0.01$.
-This jet efficiency is slightly smaller than the typical SDSS radio-loud quasars of 3-40\%~\citep[e.g.,][]{ino17} and the case for rapidly spinning BH of 100\%~\citep{tch11}, indicating J1406 may still have a small BH spin with the BH mass and spin assembly phase.
+This jet efficiency is slightly lower than the typical SDSS radio-loud quasars of 3-40\%~\citep[e.g.,][]{ino17} and the case for rapid spinning BH of 100\%~\citep{tch11}, indicating that J1406 may still have a small BH spin with the BH mass and spin assembly phase.